Zoomed in shot of tools (forceps and pointed pen-like object) on top of a computer chip.

 About the Workshop

-Emerging Trends in Semiconductor Technology is the first workshop hosted by the University at Buffalo’s Center for Advanced Semiconductor Technologies.
-This workshop brings together academic, industry and community leaders to focus on developing: Energy efficient microelectronics to address the ever-increasing computing and communication requirements; Novel widegap semiconductors for electric vehicles and power girds; and Advanced photovoltaic (solar) technologies to meet the growing energy demands while achieving a net-zero carbon footprint.
+Emerging Trends in Semiconductor Technology is hosted by the University at Buffalo’s Center for Advanced Semiconductor Technologies.
+This workshop brings together academic, industry and community leaders to focus on developing: Energy-efficient microelectronics to address the ever-increasing computing and communication requirements; Novel widegap semiconductors for electric vehicles and power grids; and Advanced photovoltaic (solar) technologies to meet the growing energy demands while achieving a net-zero carbon footprint.

 The UB Center for Advanced Semiconductor Technologies fosters multi-disciplinary collaborations between researchers to address pressing needs of modern computing, green automotives and clean energy.